IBMSPadmin/beta/docs/README.md

 We've created this page where you can try our new program called spadmin.py out before the final release and share any bugs or comments with us.

 The next-generation of dsmadmc command line tool.
+Available on Mac 🍎, Linux, and Windows (WSL).

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine/)